pulumi/pulumi/docs/design/formats.md

 retain most of their source language's popular features, including the libraries, so that these languages feel familiar.
 To distinguish them from their ordinary counterparts, these subsetted language dialects are called CocoLangs.

-In the middle, NutPack is a standard metadata representation for compiled and redistributable Coconut packages.
+In the middle, CocoPack is a standard metadata representation for compiled and redistributable Coconut packages.
 This is the unit of distribution and dependency in the classical package management sense.
-NutPack is multi-langauge and contains internal and exported modules, types, functions, variables, and code.
-All code is serialized in NutIL, the NutPack intermediate language, that can be evaluated by the Coconut toolchain.
-Because of computations, the final "shape" of a cloud topology is not determined until the NutPack is evaluated as part of a deployment planning step.
+CocoPack is multi-langauge and contains internal and exported modules, types, functions, variables, and code.
+All code is serialized in CocoIL, the CocoPack intermediate language, that can be evaluated by the Coconut toolchain.
+Because of computations, the final "shape" of a cloud topology is not determined until the CocoPack is evaluated as part of a deployment planning step.

 The final shape, Coconut Graph Language (CocoGL), represents a cloud topology with concrete property values and dependencies.
 A graph can be compared to another graph to compute a delta, a capability essential to incremental deployment and drift analysis.
 Each graph is a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph), in which nodes are cloud services, edges are [directed dependencies](https://en.wikipedia.org/wiki/Dependency_graph) between services, and all input and output properties are values.
-Any given NutPack can create many possible CocoGL graphs, and identical CocoGL graphs can be created by different NutPacks, because NutPack can contain parameterized logic and conditional computations.
+Any given CocoPack can create many possible CocoGL graphs, and identical CocoGL graphs can be created by different CocoPacks, because CocoPack can contain parameterized logic and conditional computations.
 A CocoGL graph can also be generated from a live environment.

-This document describes these formats, the requirements for a high-level CocoLang (although details for each language are specified elsehwere), the NutPack/NutIL and CocoGL formats, and the overall compilation process.
+This document describes these formats, the requirements for a high-level CocoLang (although details for each language are specified elsehwere), the CocoPack/CocoIL and CocoGL formats, and the overall compilation process.

 ## Coconut Metadata Languages (CocoLangs)